giraffalabs/giraffa-query/README.md

 A query layer that indexes data from a Giraffa Node and provides a graph query interface

+## Overview

+This repo is split into packages, each representing an application.

+- [@giraffa/event-listener](packges/event-listener) An event listener that indexes data into a graph database
+- [@giraffa/query-server](packges/query-server) A server that provides a graph query interface

 ## Getting Started

 ### Installing